PRINCIPAL INVESTIGATOR: Jacqueline Saw, MD, FRCPC, FACC, FSCAI

 Dr. Jacqueline Saw is an Interventional Cardiologist at VGH, with joint appointment at St Paul’s Hospital.
-She is a Clinical Associate Professor of Medicine at UBC, and Program Director of the Interventional Cardiology Fellowship Program at VGH.
+She is a Clinical Professor of Medicine at UBC, and Program Director of the Interventional Cardiology Fellowship Program at VGH.
 She also served as the Head of VGH Cardiology Clinical Trials Research.

 She was awarded Canada Scholar and the Dean’s Entrance Scholarship for Natural Sciences at Simon Fraser University, where she did her undergraduate degree.
 She then obtained her medical doctorate at the University of Ottawa, where she graduated summa cum laude.
 She did her residency training in Internal Medicine and Cardiology at the UBC, and served as Chief Cardiology Fellow.
 She then proceeded to Interventional Cardiology fellowship training at the Cleveland Clinic, which encompassed carotid, peripheral and structural interventional training.
 She has been an active staff with the Division of Cardiology at VGH and joint appointment at St Paul’s Hospital since 2004.
 She is also a physician proctor/preceptor for left atrial appendage (LAA) closure with the Amplatzer Cardiac Plug/Amulet and WATCHMAN devices.